andreirusu99/mUAV/Hardware/README.md

 It features a 3-deck design, where in the middle deck lie the most important components (Jetson Nano, Flight Controller, Camera).
 The upper deck hosts the GPS and the Wi-Fi antennas, while the lower deck contains the LiPo battery, the sonar, and a servo release mechanism.

 The front arms are pulled back (in comparison to a regular simmetrical quadcopter) in order for them not to interfere with the camera's image.
+The propellers are placed well above the center of gravity for increased stability.
+Additionally, each motor is inclined by 3 degrees horizontally to further improve hover stability.

 The entire craft is suspended on 4 independent legs that can be easily replaced.
 The motor arms are also modular and can be easily replaced if broken.